Norwich University: Athletics

-Norwich offers 20 varsity sports, including baseball, men's and women's basketball, men's and women's cross country, football, men's and women's ice hockey, men's and women's lacrosse, men's and women's rugby, men's and women's soccer, men's and women's swimming and diving, softball, men's tennis, wrestling, and women's volleyball.
+Norwich's athletics teams are nicknamed the Cadets.
+The university offers 20 varsity sports, including baseball, men's and women's basketball, men's and women's cross country, football, men's and women's ice hockey, men's and women's lacrosse, men's and women's rugby, men's and women's soccer, men's and women's swimming and diving, softball, men's tennis, wrestling, and women's volleyball.
 Golf was reinstated as a varsity sport for fall 2022.
-The Cadets compete at the NCAA Division III level and are affiliated in four conferences, mainly the Great Northeast Athletic Conference (GNAC) and the Eastern Collegiate Athletic Conference.
+The Cadets compete at the NCAA Division III level and are affiliated with four conferences, mainly the Great Northeast Athletic Conference (GNAC) and the Eastern Collegiate Athletic Conference (ECAC).
 The football team joined the New England Women's and Men's Athletic Conference in 2017.
-The college also has a number of student clubs for sports such as paintball, fencing, horseback riding etc.
+The college also has several student clubs for sports such as paintball, fencing, horseback riding, etc.

 Football

 The Cadets first fielded a football team in 1893.
 Among early notable moments is a 28–6 loss to Boston College at Fenway Park in 1914, the first college football game ever played at that venue.
-Overall, the program has appeared in seven ECAC bowl games (1984, 2003, 2004, 2010, 2012, 2013, 2014) and two NCAA tournaments (2011, 2015).
+Overall, the program has appeared in seven ECAC bowl games (1984, 2003, 2004, 2010, 2012, 2013, 2014) and two NCAA Division III tournaments (2011, 2015).
 Norwich has produced 16 All-Americans, and has won or shared four Eastern Collegiate Football Conference (ECFC) Championships (2009, 2011, 2013–shared with Gallaudet University, 2015).
 Six former Cadets have reached an NFL camp.

 Norwich was a member of the ECFC from 2009 to 2016, and departed the league with a 46–10 record in conference games.
 In 2017, Norwich joined the NEWMAC as an affiliate member for football.

 The Cadets' home field is Sabine Field at Haynes Family Stadium.
 The field underwent a massive renovation for the 2013 season, transitioning from grass to turf, and adding lights for night contests.
 Campus folklore includes a tale of a ghost of an old cavalry cadet who guards the gate to the stadium.

-The best coach to ever coach here is E. Dewey Graham
+One notable coach was E. Dewey Graham.